masogit/amb-doc/docs/features/builder.md

 - 1-1 Links
 - Fields

 All fields or 1-1 link's fields will be added in the same link.
-When querying data from this view, these fields are queryed and displayed together.
+When querying data from this view, these fields are queried and displayed together.
 For example:

 ```
 Root table: